piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 1.2.4 =
+* ATTENTION: update your custom template php-code, many functions changed.
+* NEW: The company logo isn't resized anymore and is displayed at the size it was uploaded.
+Make sure that your original image file has the desired dimensions!
+* NEW: Removed the custom/sequential order number settings.
+They are now handled by the additional plugin.
+* UPDATE: Renamed many template functions.
+Please update your custom template.
+* UPDATE: The print navigation is now seperated from the template file.

 = 1.2.3 (2012-06-01) =
 * UPDATE: Order totals are now displayed the same way as when the customer reviews the order online (Update custom template to use the feature).
 * UPDATE: Variations and Attributes are now properly displayed (Update custom template to use the feature).